The rookie compound never stayed still for long, even after a breach disaster.

 But Michael heard the shape of the thing anyway.

+Park preferred fighting with him there.
+Preferred the edge.
+Preferred the friction.
 Preferred the strange clarity they gave each other when the room got ugly and the line needed to hold.

-It wasn't an admission.
+It was not an admission.

 Not openly.

 He looked away first.
+"Right.
+Well, that's inconvenient."

+Park's mouth moved once.
 "Only if you dislike being useful."

 "I dislike how often you're right."